uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

 When one of these transactions is made it doesn't just mean a message is sent to your bank and they take the money out of your account; there is much more than that happening.
 The EFTPOS machine must first establish a connection with a card processor network (such as Visa or MasterCard), who connect with your specific bank and pass on the transaction information to ask for approval.
 Checks are run to see if you have enough money, if your PIN is correct, loyalty programs such as petrol points or airpoints might need to be computed, fraud checks might be run, and your bank may send data to a third party to perform some of these steps for them.
-Only after all this happens will your bank authorise (or decline it!) the transaction, send an approval back to the card processor network, then back to the EFTPOS machine saying the payment has been processed - and this all has to happen in a matter of seconds!
+Only after all this happens will your bank authorise (or decline!) the transaction, send an approval back to the card processor network, then back to the EFTPOS machine saying the payment has been processed &ndash; and this all has to happen in a matter of seconds!

 Another example of just how quickly large amounts of real time data needs to be processed is social networking websites.
 Every time you scroll through Facebook, you are generating data.